 Implementation of Core Strategy Policies EN1 and EN2

 The Government released a Written Ministerial Statement on 25 March 2015 which represents a change to national planning policy.
-Leeds City Council’s approach to implementing Core Strategy Policies EN1 and EN2 in light of the Written Ministerial Statement is set out in the note below (see document section).
+Our approach to implementing Core Strategy Policies EN1 and EN2 in light of the Written Ministerial Statement is set out in the document below.

-If you require any further details on the Leeds Core Strategy, please contact us:
+If you require any further details on the Core Strategy, please contact us by email at